 MSCs were originally considered useful to clinicians due to their extended ex vivo replicative capacity and ability to differentiate into multi-lineage cell fates such as bone, fat, chondrocytes, and possibly several others.
 To both clinical and commercial entities, however, it’s increasingly now apparent that most utility of MSCs lies not in their multipotency but rather in their ability to secrete factors that mediate tissue repair, modulate innate immunity at a local and systemic level, and perhaps even gravitate to sites of injury or tissue damage.
 The unique MSC secretome not only includes growth, survival, and protein angiogenic factors, but also mitochondria and exosomes or extracellular vesicles (EVs), which can be leveraged for cGMP bioproduction, analogous to CHO cell protein secretion.

-Gene editing is a clearly a step beyond “simple” gene modification in terms of technology.
+Gene editing is clearly a step beyond “simple” gene modification in terms of technology.
 Unlike gene-modified MSCs, gene-edited MSCs have hence not transitioned into IND-enabled human clinical studies.
-Yet the flight path to a clinic ready, genome edited (GE)-MSC ought to be well-navigated within several years.
-Use of genome editing tools are attractive because edits are a permanent and highly precise manifold to convert an MSC from a mere “cell-drug” into a supercharged drug delivery system, in a fashion far less susceptible to donor variability.
+Yet the flight path to a clinic-ready, genome-edited (GE)-MSC ought to be well-navigated within several years.
+The use of genome editing tools is attractive because edits are a permanent and highly precise manifold to convert an MSC from a mere “cell-drug” into a supercharged drug delivery system, in a fashion far less susceptible to donor variability.
 To facilitate the transition of MSCs into drug delivery systems, we have prepared an e-Book for your enjoyment in hopes that it will provoke further research and exploration of this new frontier.

 This e-Book is well-referenced and has concise charts, tables, and diagrams.
 It seeks to help provide a perspective on your questions related to: